 - Case number

 - County (where order was issued)

 - Your Social Security Number

 The State Disbursement Unit will process support payments the same day the payments are received.
 The FLSDU will issue checks to be mailed on the next working day.

 The following cases are payable to the Clerk of the Circuit Court:

-- Cases involving alimony only and not child support
+- Cases involving alimony only and the order requires payment to the Clerk

 - Private cases that are not enforced by the Department of Revenue